 The FFIEC’s E-Banking Booklet calls encryption “essential” to addressing wireless banking risks.
 In 2016, the FFIEC added a new Retail Payments Systems Booklet that specifically identifies additional mobile application risks including:

 - Ability to download applications for application stores not authorized by the manufacturer that have malicious code

 - End user’s ability to access root user privileges (e.g. rooting) or removing the manufacturer’s device controls (e.g. jailbreaking), which may lead to the user downloading apps from untrusted sources and introducing malware onto the device in the process

-- Personal information, including usernames, passwords, email addresses are stored in the clear
+- Personal information, including usernames, passwords, email addresses are stored in clear text: and

 - Access to back-end databases using information gathered through mobile apps that have not been properly secured

 Making Your Financial Apps BSA Compliant and Ready for FFIEC Examinations

 With Appdome, financial organizations can build in security and fraud prevention as part of DevSecOps to comply with BSA and FFIEC guidelines.
 As a result, organizations can release security into new Android and iOS apps on a regular basis.
 Through DevSecOps, organizations don’t have to make tradeoffs between releasing new features and implementing mobile app security.
 They can have both because each group, whether it’s development, operations or security are coordinated in one continuous workflow.
 To help comply with BSA and prepare for FFIEC examinations,